 In addition to a traditional “raise your hand” hearing test, you may have an Auditory Brainstem Response (ABR) test.
 This non-invasive test that looks at how your brain responds to sounds on a brainwave chart.
 The hearing specialist can analyze this to evaluate your condition.

 You might also have a videonystagmography (VNG) test.
 This exam tracks eye movements while you watch something move around.
 At the same time, they stimulate the ear canals with air to help them detect abnormalities.

 Early detection is important, but the earlier you start improving your overall health, the better outcome you can expect.

 If there are early signs of hearing loss, bone loss or the resulting tinnitus and imbalance, they may recommend hearing aids.
 In addition, they’ll encourage you to make some lifestyle changes to improve your health like:

 - Getting more calcium & vitamin D (from food and sun when possible)

 - Exercising regularly since bones throughout the body, strengthen from use.

 - Avoiding smoking and limiting alcohol to 2-3 drinks

 - Eating a well-balanced diet with a wide range of whole foods to meet your nutritional requirements

 Don’t wait to make healthy changes to protect your hearing, bones, and joints.
-See your audiologist.
-Get a hearing test and balance test to understand the state of your health better.
+See your hearing specialist.
+Get a hearing test, and if you need one a balance test, to understand the state of your health better.